Gavin Sheets Player Props: White Sox vs. Athletics

 Athletics Pitching Rankings

-- The pitching staff for the Athletics has a collective eight K/9, the fifth-worst in MLB.
+- The 7.9 strikeouts per nine innings compiled by the Athletics pitching staff ranks 27th in the league.

-- The Athletics have a 6.08 team ERA that ranks last among all MLB pitching staffs.
+- The Athletics' 6.05 team ERA ranks last across all MLB pitching staffs.

-- Athletics pitchers combine to surrender 122 total home runs at a clip of 1.5 per game (most in the league).
+- Athletics pitchers combine to surrender 123 total home runs at a clip of 1.5 per game (most in baseball).

-- Medina (1-7) gets the starting nod for the Athletics in his eighth start of the season.
-He's put together a 6.84 ERA in 48 2/3 innings pitched, with 45 strikeouts.

-- In his last time out on Sunday, the right-hander went five innings against the Toronto Blue Jays, allowing three earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.